mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 # Domain-Driven Design 4.0
 Computing has experienced a profound change over the last 15 years, and there are at least three concerns that would benefit from beeing addressed in context of Domain-Driven Design.

-Firstly, the cloud enables us to separate data from application, and to free us from the relational data model was the only storage model of business data.
-It s now possible to store data in fit for purpose data stores, it be graphs, key-value, relational or lake, and by doing so we are able to reduce the data gravity cost.
+Firstly, the cloud enables us to separate data from application, and to free us from the relational data model as the only storage model of business data.
+It's now possible to store data in fit for purpose data stores, it be graphs, key-value, relational or lake, and by doing so we are able to reduce the data gravity cost.
 This change will have a huge impact on how we address entities, value objects, repositories and aggregates.
 We can call this the data separation pattern or the master data repository.

 Secondly, the real world consist of dynamic systems.
-Object oriented programming itself was created for the purpose of analysis of such systems.
-Business software developers has historically been spared from the challenges that comes with real-time dynamic systems, that was the realm of the system programmers.
+Object oriented programming was created to  analysis of such systems.
+Business software developers has historically been spared from the challenges that comes from such systems.
+The closest they came was transaction processing.
 The Internet of Things changes this.
 Back-office processes must be able to respond to events at the edge, and they must be able to send new instructions to the edge process and devices.
 Architecturally this is solved using publish-subscribe and event processing.
-We can call the pattern concurrent and asynchronous processes.

 Thirdly, new modern programming languages such as Swift unites object oriented programming and functional programming in ways that both supports and simplifies DDD.
 Remember, objects has state and functions are stateless.
 These properties become crucial when we are aiming at implementations of master data repository and concurrent asynchronous processes in a distributed environment.
 We need to implement rich domain models at both the edge and in the cloud.